 Proper lighting can drastically alter the atmosphere of your room, it can enhance the colors used in your decor, and it can even prove useful in marking different areas of your home.
 For instance, it can be used to highlight building elements, spaces, paintings, textures, features, and creating focal points.

 We can use the lighting effect to increase the perception of a given space.
 Technically you can do this by highlighting the vertical walls (using technics of wall washing, wall lights etc).
 Or if you have for instance a nice garden, try to highlight properly the perimeter of the garden to increase the sense of depth.
 When you have big open spaces you can use lighting to define the different zones in terms of activities or in terms of spaces.
 In this image, for instance, the coffered ceiling has been used to divide the cooking area from the dining area.

+Check out our blog on the type of lighting you should use.
 If you would like to know more about the topic click the video in which I talk about lighting:

 In our project, we always introduce lighting at the planning stage so that we can create different layers and play with colours, intensity and directions.
 For more information or to book a consultation in our West London studio, contact us today.